Schwarzburg (municipality)

-Schwarzburg is a municipality in the valley of the Schwarza (Schwarzatal) in the district Saalfeld-Rudolstadt in Thuringia, Germany.
+Schwarzburg is a municipality in the valley of the Schwarza (Schwarzatal) in the district Saalfeld-Rudolstadt in Thuringia, in central Germany.

 It was first mentioned in 1071 as Swartzinburg.
 The (now-ruined) castle was from the 12th century the seat of the Counts of Schwarzburg.
 Then Rudolstadt became seat of the new line of Schwarzburg-Rudolstadt.

 On 11 August 1919, while on holiday in Schwarzburg, Friedrich Ebert, the first Reichspräsident of Germany, signed the Weimar constitution, the first democratic constitution of Germany.